piokuc/hedera-cucumber-js/README.md

 ```

-Create your account, private key and test HBAR necessery to execute the transactions using Hedera Testnet faucet.
+Create your account, private key and test HBAR necessary to execute the transactions using Hedera Testnet faucet.

 Next run the following `npm` commands in your terminal.
 Make sure you have `node` version `18.9`.